 AMATEUR CODE OF CONDUCT

-In order for Golf Manitoba to organize and conduct quality events that are enjoyed by participants, spectators and volunteers, the Association asks that all competitors in our events comply with our Code of Conduct.
+In order for Golf Manitoba to organize and conduct quality events that are enjoyed by participants, spectators and volunteers, we require that all competitors in our events comply with our Code of Conduct.
 The Code of Conduct outlines expectations of both the competitor and caddies.
 They are, as follows:

 Competitors will . . .